WilliamTjonndal/IT3212/assignment4/Group 25 Preprocessing.md

 **Miscategorized Images**

 We also used a modified K-nearest-neighbors algorithm (KNN) with Euclidean distance to identify potentially miscategorized images, flagging those whose nearest neighbors mostly shared a different, but mutually consistent, class label.
 By miscategorized, we refer to training images that have been assigned the wrong class label.
 For example a building being labeled as a forest.
+By suspicious, we mean training images that the algorithm suggests may be incorrectly labeled, but which require manual inspection to confirm.

 In detail, each image was represented using an HSV color histogram, where each pixel is defined by its hue (dominant color), saturation (color intensity), and value (brightness), and the histogram captures the number of pixels falling into discrete bins across these three components.
 This was chosen over RGB because HSV separates color from lighting, making color comparisons more robust to the substantial illumination differences in our data and thus more effective for detecting mislabeled images across the categories.
 We used the following parameters: